 Capacity building is key.
 We must have the skills and mindsets within our community or organization to eventually do this work ourselves.
 This work builds those capacities at every turn.

 Leadership is a practice.
-It's a way of showing up, and something that we must choose in every moment.
-Everyone can practice leadership, because everyone has something important to offer their organization or community.
+It's a way of showing up that is about owning our impact on a group, and it's a practice that we must choose in every moment.
+Everyone can practice leadership because everyone has something important to offer their organization or community.

 “Sara is an amazing facilitator and trainer.
 She brings great passion and energy to her work.
 She is confident, and conveys genuine warmth for participants.
 She is able to read the room and make adjustments to better serve the group.
 I have witnessed community groups make significant strides in their efforts with her as their facilitator."